savagesteel/d1-dumps/README.md

 Then the Disc Image Creator release folder (e.g. `C:\Program Files\DiscImageCreator\Release_ANSI`) needs to be added to the `PATH` to allow the `DiscImageCreator` command to be called by `d1-dump.ps1`.

-__NOTE:__ Raw disc image can also be created with IsoBuster or CloneCD but those software are not supported by `d1-dump.ps1`.
+__NOTE:__ Raw disc image can also be created with IsoBuster or CloneCD but those software are not supported by the `d1-dump.ps1` script.
 Dumps can be verified by dumping the same disc with one of those two software and a different drive.

 ### 1.2 Calling the PowerShell script